Genlight/wAVL-trees/README.md

 ...
 ```

-with our (implicit) knowledge over the data structure we know that the otherwise case will never execute. this is because the input to insert will always be legitimate wAVL tree, which is defined via the balanced condition:
+with our (implicit) knowledge over the data structure we know that the otherwise case will never execute. this is because the input to insert will always be a legitimate wAVL tree, which is defined via the balanced condition:

 ```haskell
 {-@ type Wavl = {v: Tree a | balanced v} @-}